Primary 1 Curriculum

 Art and Design

-Throughout the Junior School a programme of skills is taught and practised, and a range of art activities offers pupils the opportunity to experience different materials and media.
-The art activities in Primary 1 support much of the cross-curricular work undertaken during the year.
+In Primary 1, a range of art activities allows the pupils the opportunity to experience different materials and to develop their fine motor skills and practise their painting, drawing and cutting skills.
+The art experiences support much of the cross-curricular work undertaken during the year.

-At all levels pupils improvise and experiment with movement, speech, space, physical objects and sound, showing imagination and inventiveness appropriate to age and stage of development.
-As they progress through the levels pupils develop their understanding and control of the media and processes of drama.
+At all Primary levels, pupils improvise and experiment with movement, voice, use of space, physical objects and sound, showing imagination and inventiveness appropriate to age and stage of development.
+As they progress through the Primary levels, pupils develop confidence in themselves, and an ability to work effectively with their peers.

-At St George's we aim to give every pupil the opportunity to take part in music-making, to invent music and to listen and respond to music.
-Over the course of their time in Junior School, pupils will learn to understand the building bricks of music i.e. structure, texture, duration, tempo, pitch, dynamics and timbre.
+At St George's, we aim to give every pupil the opportunity to take part in music-making, to invent music and to listen and respond to music.

 Religious and Moral Education